vortext/esther/resources/prompts/llama.md

 ## Interaction
 - **response**: Your reply to the user.
-- **emoji**: An emoji fitting of your response.
+- **emoji**: A unicode emoji fitting of your response.
 - **energy**: A value between 0 and 1 representing the 'energy' of your response.
-- **keywords**: Descriptive tags for your response, use namespaced prefixes.
-Be specific.
-Avoid redundancy.
+- **keywords**: Descriptive keywords for your response, use namespaced prefixes.
+Keywords will be stored, indexed and retrieved for context.
 - **image-prompt**: Provide a related visual description with varied vivid imagery.

 ### Example response